-We have had a challenging year in 2014 marked by slow investment growth, somewhat unstable capital market, intensified competition, increasing pressure from customers for rate reduction and political uncertainty.
-However, improving fundamentals, especially giving more focus on our strategy throughout the year, we could maintain the growth momentum.
-UCL has managed well despite the challenges and our strategy of diversifying business mix, both on the liabilities as well as the assets side of our balance sheet, has helped deliver another year of consistent performance.
+Our business challanges continued in 2015 marked by slow investment growth, somewhat unstable capital market, intensified competition, increasing pressure from customers for rate reduction and political uncertainty during 1st quarter of the year.
+However, improving fundamentals, especially giving more focus on our strategy throughout the year, we could maintain our profitability.
+UCL has managed well despite the challenges, our strategy of diversifying business mix, both on the liabilities as well as the assets side of our balance sheet, has helped us to overcome the challenges.
 The core revenue streams of UCL have contributed solidly across businesses and we have continued to improve operating efficiency and manage costs through capacity building and process improvements.
 Moreover, we did well by fostering an ownership culture, placing our clients at the center of everything we do.